-Occupational group Relevant academic and/or professional qualification(s) Completed Qualifications at Levels Minimum previous relevant service Effective minimum entry step Psychologist Master's degree in psychology and practicum or internship involving 1500 hours of supervised practice (1 year) BA (Level 7) MA (Level 9) +1500 practicum Practicum or internship 6 5() - applicable from 1 January 2022 Special Education Adviser Bachelor of Teaching and post-graduate diploma in special education (1 year) OR BA Level 7 PGD (Level 8) OR 3 year's teaching experience 4 Special Education Adviser Bachelor of Teaching (3 years) BA Level 7 3 year's teaching experience 3 Speech Language Therapist Bachelor's degree in Speech Language Therapy (4 years) OR BA (Level 7) + Honours (Level 7 graduate diploma OR No Prior experience required 1 Masters of Speech Language Therapy (Prac) (5 years) BA (Level 7) MA (Level 9) No experience required 3 Advisor on Deaf Children Bachelor on Teaching; (post graduate diploma necessary to obtain employment as a teacher of the deaf; and Master in Special Education (Sensory Disability) as prescribed for AODCs by MoE.
-BA Level 7 + Level 8 MA (Level 9) 4 year's teaching experience in total - Including 2 years as a Teacher for the deaf 6 Bachelor on Teaching and (post graduate diploma necessary to obtain employment as a teacher of the deaf BA Level 7 + PGD (Level 8) 4 year's teaching experience in total - Including 2 years as a Teacher for the deaf 5 Kaitakawaenga He Tohu Matauranga Māori (Mo qual) or SE Te Reo Attestation Level 3 And A minimum relevant diploma qualification (min 2 years' study) 3 year's teaching Te Reo Māori or 3 years' working in the community in a Māori development context.
-2 Early Intervention teacher Bachelor of Teaching: ECE and Postgraduate diploma in early intervention recognised by MoE BA (Level 7) PGD Level 8 3 year's teaching experience as a qualified early childhood teacher.
-4 Bachelor of Teaching: ECE BA (Level 7) 3 year's teaching experience as a qualified early childhood teacher.
-3 Occupational Therapist Bachelors degree in Occupational Therapy (3 years) Level 7 No prior experience required 1 Physiotherapist Bachelors degree in Physiotherapy (4 years) L7 / Level 7 graduate No prior experience required 1
+Occupational group Relevant academic and/or professional qualification(s) Completed Qualifications at Levels Minimum previous relevant service Effective minimum entry step Psychologist Master's degree in psychology and practicum or internship involving 1500 hours of supervised practice (1 year) BA (Level 7) MA (Level 9) +1500 practicum Practicum or internship F5 Special Education Adviser Bachelor of Teaching and post-graduate diploma in special education (1 year) OR BA Level 7 PGD (Level 8) OR 3 year's teaching experience F4 Special Education Adviser Bachelor of Teaching (3 years) BA Level 7 3 year's teaching experience F3 Speech Language Therapist Bachelor's degree in Speech Language Therapy (4 years) OR BA (Level 7) + Honours (Level 7 graduate diploma OR No Prior experience required F1 Therapist Masters of Speech Language Therapy (Prac) (5 years) BA (Level 7) MA (Level 9) No experience required F3 Advisor on Deaf Children Bachelor on Teaching; (post graduate diploma necessary to obtain employment as a teacher of the deaf; and Master in Special Education (Sensory Disability) as prescribed for AODCs by MoE.
+BA Level 7 + Level 8 MA (Level 9) 4 year's teaching experience in total - Including 2 years as a Teacher for the deaf F6 Bachelor on Teaching and (post graduate diploma necessary to obtain employment as a teacher of the deaf BA Level 7 + PGD (Level 8) 4 year's teaching experience in total - Including 2 years as a Teacher for the deaf F5 Kaitakawaenga He Tohu Matauranga Māori (Mo qual) or SE Te Reo Attestation Level 3 And A minimum relevant diploma qualification (min 2 years' study) 3 year's teaching Te Reo Māori or 3 years' working in the community in a Māori development context.
+F2 Early Intervention teacher Bachelor of Teaching: ECE and Postgraduate diploma in early intervention recognised by MoE BA (Level 7) PGD Level 8 3 year's teaching experience as a qualified early childhood teacher.
+F4 Bachelor of Teaching: ECE BA (Level 7) 3 year's teaching experience as a qualified early childhood teacher.
+F3 Occupational Therapist Bachelors degree in Occupational Therapy (3 years) Level 7 No prior experience required F1 Physiotherapist Bachelors degree in Physiotherapy (4 years) L7 / Level 7 graduate No prior experience required F1 professional registration gained through experience, supervised practice, course work not leading to a recognised qualification, or a combination thereof.

 For the purposes of the above, the Ministry will recognise as equivalent to the required minimum relevant academic or professional qualifications those qualifications that the appropriate professional body (where applicable) deems equivalent for registration purposes.
-This will include recognition of professional registration gained through experience, supervised practice, course work not leading to a recognised qualification, or a combination thereof.
+This will include recognition of

-2 The Ministry may recognise other qualifications or experience as equivalent to these requirements, including qualifications or experience that the appropriate professional registration board deems equivalent for registration purposes.
+The Ministry may recognise other qualifications or experience as equivalent to these requirements, including qualifications or experience that the appropriate professional registration board deems equivalent for registration purposes.